I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 - Affiliate — The third-party promoting the merchant’s product.
 Also known as the publisher, associate, or partner.

 - Conversion — An event defined by the merchant that is deemed payable to the affiliate.
-It can be anything defined by the merchant but is usually a lead or a purchase of the merchant’s product.
+It can be anything defined by the merchant but is usually a lead or the purchase of the merchant’s product.

 - Prospect — An individual who performs a conversion with the merchant.
 Also known as a lead, customer, or client.